Astrophotography Exposure Time Calculator

 | 1-inch compact | 2.7 |

 A useful way to think about it is that crop factor changes how demanding your setup feels.
 A 24 mm lens on full-frame behaves more forgivingly for star trailing than the same 24 mm lens on a smaller sensor.
-The smaller sensor does not change the laws of motion in the sky, but it changes how much that motion shows up in your image.
+The smaller sensor does not change the motion of the sky, but it does change how much of that motion shows up in your image.

 Suppose you are photographing the Milky Way with a 24 mm lens on an APS-C camera that has a crop factor of 1.5.
-You want a quick estimate for the longest tripod exposure that still keeps stars reasonably sharp for a typical night-sky image.
+You want a quick estimate for the longest tripod exposure that still keeps stars reasonably tight in a typical night-sky frame.

 First, multiply focal length by crop factor: